Skip to navigation Skip to content

 An assessment conducted by face to face interview is the most appropriate format in the following circumstances:

-• Where the customer and/or nominee has requested a face to face assessment
+• When the customer and/or nominee requests a face to face assessment

-• Where the customer has a communication, hearing or speech disorder, and the assessment cannot be conducted by phone
+• When the customer has a communication, hearing or speech disorder, and the assessment cannot be conducted by phone

 • A specialist assessment is required

-• Customer reported information is required to complete the JCA because of the nature of the condition, or the functional impact (including, but not limited to intellectual or cognitive impairment, or where significant variation exists in the evidence available)
+• Customer reported information is required to complete the JCA because of the nature of the condition, or the functional impact.
+This may include, but not limited to, intellectual or cognitive impairment, or where significant variation exists in the evidence available

-• Where the assessor deems that visual confirmation would be beneficial to the assessment (for example, where a physical specialist assessment is required)
+• When the assessor deems the assessment would benefit from visual confirmation.
+For example, where a physical specialist assessment is required

-Prior to recommending a face to face assessment consideration must be given to:
+Before recommending a face to face assessment consider:

 • the customer's remote location